Emergency Service Available

 1. Turn off power to the thermostat at the breaker.

-2. Take off the thermostat and find the wiring.
+2. Remove the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

 Nest says its thermostats are made to require minimal power and can frequently share it with your home comfort system.
-However, you may need to have a pro like AZ Air Conditioning and Heating add a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s frequently drained.
+However, you may need to have a professional like AZ Air Conditioning and Heating add a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s frequently drained.

 ecobee works with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

-Trust AZ Air Conditioning and Heating for Your Smart Thermostat Installation Needs
+Rely on AZ Air Conditioning and Heating for Your Smart Thermostat Installation Needs